 - Please include a one page budget in consultation with your faculty mentor.

 - Research funding will be awarded in May and will terminate one year from the award date.

 - Students must be working on research through a university faculty advisor.

 - A final research report with accompanying raw data must be submitted by April 1 of the following year.

-- The student is expected to present their results during the annual Oak Lake Research Retreat, held at the end of October in the year of the award.
+- The student is expected to present their results (in person or virtually) during the annual Oak Lake Research Retreat, held at the end of October in the year of the award.
 Presentation of results at additional meetings and conferences is strongly encouraged.